 He is one of the best players in Mexico's history.
 He started his career with Atlas before moving to play in Europe, notably with Monaco and Barcelona.
 He was the first Mexican to win the European Champions' League.
 He is the first player ever to captain his national team in four consecutive World Cup Finals, captaining Mexico in the 2002, 2006, 2010, and 2014.

-Carlos Salcido played in three World Cups: 2006, 2010, 2014.
+Carlos Salcido played 124 times for Mexico.
+He played in three World Cups: 2006, 2010, 2014.
 He was a part of the Mexican team that won the gold medal at the 2012 Summer Olympics.
-He also found successes with PSV Eindhoven.
-He became their vice-captain.
+He started his career with Guadalajara.
+He also found successes with PSV Eindhoven, Fulham and UANL.

 DM/LB: Ramon Ramirez